ibm-wsc/cloud-native-linuxone/docs/devsecops/devsecops.md

 We will create a Kubernetes ConfigMap for the mavens settings file.

-Click on the import button at the top of the OpenShift console.
+Click on the Import Yaml button at the top of the OpenShift console (the '+' symbol).

-Copy and paste the entirety of the following into the editor and then hit "Save" (copy by clicking on the copy icon in the top right of the box below).
+Copy and paste the entirety of the following into the editor and then hit "Create" (copy by clicking on the copy icon in the top right of the box below).

 ```bash
 kind: ConfigMap